confluentinc/ksql/docs/reference/server-configuration.md

     `ksql.streams.consumer.xxx` to pass the property through.
 For example, `ksql.streams.producer.compression.type` sets the compression type on the producer.

+## `authentication.skip.paths`

+**Per query:** no

+Sets endpoints on the ksqlDB server that can be accessed without authentication.
+The setting is a comma-separated list of paths, for example, `/lag,/heartbeat`.

 ## `compression.type`

 **Per query:** no